-This wall art sculpture showcases the beauty of a hand-carved, high-relief portrait in stoneware clay tiles harmoniously set within a majestic Catskill Mountain bluestone wall.
+This art sculpture showcases the beauty of a hand-carved, high-relief portrait in stoneware clay tiles harmoniously set within a majestic Catskill Mountain bluestone wall.

 Fred modeled a high-relief portrait separately.
 The model, Laurel, kept falling asleep; however, perseverance animated the clay, and the portrait emerged.